Guest Writers

 Atar Hadari is a playwright, poet, journalist, translator and author of short stories.
 His works include Songs from Bialik: Selected Poems (Syracuse University Press, 2000) and a play, The Jewish Piano.

-Allen Hoffman, Permanent Writier-In-Residence at Bar-Ilan between 2002 and 2011, when he retired, is the author of Kagan's Superfecta and Other Stories, and the three novels in the Small World Series: Small Worlds; Big League Dreams; and Two for the Devil.
+Allen Hoffman, Permanent Writer-In-Residence at Bar-Ilan between 2002 and 2011, when he retired, is the author of Kagan's Superfecta and Other Stories, and the three novels in the Small World Series: Small Worlds; Big League Dreams; and Two for the Devil.
 Hoffman served as Acting Director of the Rudoff Program from 2007-2011.

 Zvi Jagendorf is the author of Wolfy and the Strudelbakers.